kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Lab-Scenario-Preview/Module03.md

 After completing this lab, you will be able to:

-- Reset the password for the user.
+- Reset the password for the user
-- Process of creating a conditional access policy in Azure AD.
+- Process of creating a conditional access policy in Azure AD
-- Impact of the conditional access policy.
+- Impact of the conditional access policy

 ## Architecture Diagram